mr-segfault/awesome-static-analysis/README.md

 * [2018][flint++](http://l2program.co.uk/category/flint) - cross-platform, zero-dependency port of flint, a lint program for C++ developed and used at Facebook.
 * [2015][vera++](https://bitbucket.org/verateam/vera/wiki/Introduction) - Vera++ is a programmable tool for verification, analysis and transformation of C++ source code.
 * [2017][Corrode](https://github.com/jameysharp/corrode) - Semi-automatic translation from C to Rust.
 Could reveal bugs in the original implementation by showing Rust compiler warnings and errors.
+* [2016][Hopper](https://github.com/cuplv/hopper) - A static analysis tool written in scala for languages that run on JVM

 ## License